Stop Shrinking to Fit the Places You've Outgrown

 You cannot thrive when you’re just trying to survive.

-This simple truth allowed me to put words to the frustration and conflict that had been building.
-It wasn’t that all of a sudden a switch flipped—the reality was, I was shrinking to fit into a place I’d outgrown.
+Acknowledging this simple truth allowed me to put words to the frustration and conflict that had been building.
+It wasn’t that all of a sudden a switch flipped—the reality was, I had been shrinking to fit a place I’d outgrown.

 Recognize Fear is Holding You Back